September 07, 2020

 In general you should purchase the biggest bed that will comfortably fit in your bedroom.
 This is particularly true for couples that are sharing a bed.
 Did you know that partner disturbance is the biggest cause of sleep disturbance?
 A standard double is 135 cm wide, that's a meager 67.5 cm each.
 A baby's cot is normally 70 cm wide and so it's pretty crazy that as adults we sleep in less space.
 A larger bed such as a King Size gives you 75 cm sleeping space and a Super King gives you a whopping 90 cm.

-Let's be honest, extra storage is always a boon.
+Let's be honest, extra storage is always a bonus.
 Therefore why not consider getting a bed that is functional too.
 We have a wide range of beds with various storage solutions.
 We have on offer divan beds with drawers as well as Ottoman beds for those looking for maximum storage.

 As with anything you should spend as much as you can afford.
 Whilst it might be tempting to purchase the cheapest mattress to save money, in the long run it's false economy.
 Generally speaking, the more you spend on a mattress the longer it will last.
 Of course if the mattress is for the spare room then the same rules don't need to be observed.